godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 ^^^^^^^^^^

-The Background section contains settings on how to fill the background (parts of the screen where objects where not drawn).
+The Background section contains settings on how to fill the background (parts of the screen where objects were not drawn).
 In Godot 3.0, the background not only serves the purpose of displaying an image or color, it can also change how objects are affected by ambient and reflected light.